-Small Savings Schemes Interest Rates: April-June 2019
+Small Savings Schemes Interest Rates: Q2 FY 2019-20

-Small Savings Schemes interest rates remain unchanged for the 1st Quarter of the Financial Year (FY) 2019-20.
-The interest rate on popular Savings Schemes like Kisan Vikas Patra (KVP), Public Provident Fund (PPF) and National Savings Certificate (NSC) has been retained for the current period; the rates were last revised in the 3rd Quarter of FY 2018-19.
+Small Savings Schemes interest rates have been revised for the 2nd Quarter of the Financial Year (FY) 2019-20.
+The interest rate on popular Savings Schemes like Kisan Vikas Patra (KVP), Public Provident Fund (PPF) and National Savings Certificate (NSC) has been revised for the current period; by 10 basis points (0.1%).
 Government had decided to align the small savings interest rates with the relevant market rates of Government Securities.
 The rates are now recalibrated every quarter in order to maintain it at par with the current market rates.
 The interest rates on Small Savings Schemes are slightly higher as compared to rates offered by Banks, along with Tax Benefits on Selected Schemes.
 The Central Bank (RBI) had been clamoring for revision in rates as it is leading to distortion in rate structure.

-Small Savings Schemes Interest Rates For Financial Year 2018-19 & FY 2017-18
+Small Savings Schemes Interest Rates for Financial Year 2018-19

 Small Savings Schemes Interest Rates applicable on various Savings Scheme (Click on link below to read more about the Schemes)

-Public Provident Fund (PPF): Investment in PPF will earn 8% return for the quarter ending 30th June,’19.
+Public Provident Fund (PPF): Investment in PPF will earn 7.9% return for the quarter ending 30th September,’19.
 Government has also permitted premature closure of PPF account in genuine cases, such as serious ailment, higher education of children, etc applicable to accounts which have completed 5 years from the date of opening.
 However, a penalty of 1% reduction in interest payable on whole deposit is imposed in case of premature withdrawal.